robinjameswest/robinjameswest/README.md

 <h2 align="left">Hi 👋!
-My name is Robin James West and I'm a Data Scientist, from South Africa.</h2>
+My name is Robin James West and I'm a Data Scientist, Co-Founder and Web3 Engineer.</h2>

 ###